literalpie/storybook-framework-qwik/README.md

 ```

 - A stories folder with incompatible HTML stories will be created by the first step.
-Remove them, or replace them with Qwik stories:
+Remove them, or replace them with Qwik stories (see examples below).

 - If desired, import global app styles in `preview.js`: `import "../src/global.css";`